davidearn/tmb2020/PHAC_covid_scans/README.md

-# Daily Scan of COVID-19 Scientific Publications (by PHAC)
+# Daily Scans of COVID-19 Scientific Publications (by PHAC)

 ## August 2020